flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/FlytConsole.rst

 FlytConsole
 ===========

 1. To launch FlytConsole `click here`_.
-2. Once FlytConsole launches you are greeted by the Dashboard .
-The Dashboard displays the  Battery, GPS, namespace and other widgets that give you the current status of your drone.
+2. Once FlytConsole launches you are greeted by the Dashboard.
+The Dashboard displays the Battery,GPS,namespace and other widgets that give you the current status of your drone.

    .. note:: Before you select your frame make sure the ESC is not connected to the supply.